google/shipshape/README.md

 **docker/Dockerfile,endpoint.sh** -- Dockerfile and shell script need to build a docker image containing this analyzer.
-All dependencies needed to run the analyzer should be pulled down in the Dockerfile.
-The container is expected to run a service on port 10005.
+All dependencies needed to run the analyzer should be pulled down in the Dockerfile and the image must run a service on port 10005.

 **docker/CAMPFIRE** -- build file for creating a docker image.
 Should copy and update names.